 Check this spreadsheet to find out if your organisation should be using the service to provide a response to high severity alerts.

 If your organisation is not listed you do not need to register for access.

 If you are responsible for cyber alerts in an NHS Trust, Foundation Trust, Clinical Commissioning Group (CCG) or Commissioning Support Unit (CSU) and would benefit from having to access to this service you should follow these steps

 - contact your local administrator for the service.
 If you're not sure who this is, please contact your Senior Information Risk Owner (SIRO) who will be able to provide this information

-- if your organisation doesn’t have anyone registered on this service, your SIRO should contact email@example.com, with their organisation ODS code, organisation name and the NHSmail email address of the person who will be the lead administrator for the organisation
+- if your organisation doesn’t have anyone registered on this service, your SIRO should contact email@example.com, with the nominee's organisation ODS code, organisation name and the NHSmail email address of the person who will be the lead administrator for the organisation

-- once we have received your lead administrator nomination, we will inform them when they are able to access the service
+- once we have received your lead administrator nomination, we will inform them when their account has been registered

 High severity alert process